 I do a bit of reading and researching for an upcoming assessment at my desk.
 Before getting ready for bed, I share a tea with one of my dormies who is having a study break.
 I’m looking forward to a sleep-in and another productive, creative and exciting day!

 Take a look behind the scenes

-Discover more about our awesome theatre media facilities, with a tour by second-year CSU student Greygryn.
+Discover more about our awesome theatre media facilities, with a tour by second-year student Greygryn.